 Handling Errors: Retransmissions¶

 In the previous chapters, you probably noticed wireless communication isn’t always reliable.
-In other words, not every message you send may be received by the other side.
-In this chapter, you will learn about how to increase the chance your messages are received.
-What would you do if a message gets lost?
-This chapter will cover one simple but effective method: retransmissions.
+In other words, not every message you send may be received on the other side.
+In this chapter, you will learn about how to improve your chances.
+One simple but effective method is using retransmissions.

 Wireless communication errors